immich-app/immich/docs/docs/usage/server-commands.md

 docker exec -it immich-server_1 sh

 /usr/src/app$ immich reset-admin-password
 ?
-Please choose a new password (optional) immich-is-awesome-unline-this-password New password: immich-is-awesome-unline-this-password
+Please choose a new password (optional) immich-is-awesome-unlike-this-password New password: immich-is-awesome-unlike-this-password
 ```